Responsibility to Maintain Your Lawful F-1 Status

 Change Your Address

-If you move to a new address in Santa Barbara, you must login to GOLD within 10 days of moving to update your address.
+If you move to a new address in Santa Barbara, you must login to UCSBGlobal within 10 days of moving to update your address.
 This must be a physical address (not a P.O Box).

 For F-1 and F-2 visa holders who wish to travel outside the U.S. and reenter the U.S., necessary documents include a valid passport, a valid F-1 or F-2 visa stamp, and an unexpired UC Santa Barbara I-20 with a recent OISS signature dated within 12 months of your travel (6 months for those on OPT).
 It may not be necessary to extend an expired visa when traveling to Canada or Mexico for less than 30 days.
 Refer to the travel page for detailed information.

 If you are unable to complete your studies before the program completion date on the I-20, you must apply for an extension at least 30 days prior to the expiration date of your I-20 and receive authorization from your college advisor (undergraduate students) or your program advisor (graduate students).
 The request must be made with OISS before your I-20 program end date expires.
+Read more about how to submit a Program Extension and required documents here.

 Transferring to Another School from UC Santa Barbara